qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

          # The kas version is expected to be 4.8 or higher
          pipx install kas

 #.
+(Optional) Download the ``kas-container`` script.
-Optionally download the kas-container script.
-The kas package also provides a kas-container script for running kas in a container.
-If you prefer running the image builds in an isolated environment, consider using kas-container instead.
+   The ``kas`` package includes this script to run **kas** inside a container.
+   If you prefer to build images in an isolated environment, use ``kas-container``.

    .. container:: nohighlight

       ::

-         # kas-container can be run on any linux distribution with docker installed.
+         # kas-container can be run on any Linux distribution with Docker installed.
          wget -qO kas-container https://raw.githubusercontent.com/siemens/kas/refs/tags/5.1/kas-container
          chmod +x kas-container

 .. note::
-  The `kas <https://kas.readthedocs.io/en/latest/>`__ tool is used by Qualcomm Linux to sync the meta layers, configure the environment and execute the bitbake commands.
+  The `kas <https://kas.readthedocs.io/en/latest/>`__ tool is used by Qualcomm Linux to sync the meta layers, configure the environment, and execute the bitbake commands.

 Sync
 -----

 QLI uses the kas tool to sync and build the Yocto meta layers.
-Kas lock files recording the meta layer repository information are stored in `meta-qcom-releases <https://github.com/qualcomm-linux/meta-qcom-releases>`__ for each critical release.
+Kas lock files recording the meta layer repository information are stored in `meta-qcom-releases <https://github.com/qualcomm-linux/meta-qcom-releases>`__ for every critical release.

-You can checkout the lock files for each release by the `meta-qcom-release-tag`.
+You can checkout the lock files for each release using the `meta-qcom-release-tag`.
 The meta-qcom release tag follows the syntax ``qli-<version>``.
-For example, the meta-qcom release tag can be ``qli-2.0-rc1`` where ``2.0-rc1`` is the release version.
+For example, the meta-qcom release tag can be ``qli-2.0-rc1``, where ``2.0-rc1`` is the release version.

 Build a BSP image
 -----------------

-Create and build a Yocto Docker image:
+Create and build a Yocto image:

-1. Download Qualcomm Yocto and the supporting meta-layers.
+1. Download Qualcomm Yocto and the supporting meta layers.
 For the latest ``<meta-qcom-release-tag>``, see the section *Build-Critical Release Tags* in the `Release Notes <https://docs.qualcomm.com/doc/80-80020-300/>`__.

    .. container:: nohighlight